Dash-OS/tcl-modules/README.md

 ### `run ?-scoped? ?-vars? ?-level? -- script`

 `[run]` provides a flexible utility for running a given script within an (optionally) scoped environment.
-It isn't the fastest in the world, but it can be an extremely useful tool in the right situations.
+It is run within "apply" so the return value of the script is the value `[run]` will return.

 <details>
 <summary>